-Basically, a high profile is any vehicle that has a large, exposed surface area that cross winds can affect.
-This means that vehicles like trucks (from multi-wheel semis to light container trucks), trailers, and even some SUV’s can be considered a high profile vehicle.
+To reiterate, a high profile is any vehicle that has a large, exposed surface area that cross winds can affect.
+This means that vehicles like trucks (from multi-wheel semis to light container trucks), trailers and even some SUV’s can be considered a high profile vehicle.

 What Do High Profile Vehicles Need to Worry About?

-As mentioned, there are a few factors that govern what constitutes as a ‘risk’ to high profile vehicles.
-Of course, a slight breeze or barreling down the freeway won’t exactly turn your SUV into a makeshift rollercoaster, but even gentle breezes can turn into high-speed gusts that can knock your vehicle down in no time.
+As mentioned, there are a few factors that govern what constitutes as a risk to high profile vehicles.
+Of course, a slight breeze or barreling down the freeway won’t exactly turn your SUV into a makeshift rollercoaster (which isn’t fun, unless you’re offroading).

 What’s worse is that these gusts of wind can come out of nowhere; there doesn’t have to be a storm or a snow flurry to create strong winds that slice across the freeway.
-In fact, despite clear skies and a sunny day, high winds can be just as dangerous for high profile vehicles as hurricanes.
+Despite clear skies and a sunny day, high winds can be just as dangerous for high profile vehicles as hurricanes.
 Unlike other vehicles, like sedans, large vehicles have a tendency to get knocked over by high wind speed.